unpoly/unpoly/src/unpoly/pages/caching.md

 - When a request `GET /foo` redirects to `GET /bar`, the response to `/bar` will be cached for both `GET /foo/` and `GET /bar`.
 - For technical reasons Unpoly cannot read from the cache when an request to an uncached URL redirects to a cached URL.
   For example, when a form submission makes a request to `POST /action`, and the response redirects to `GET /path`, the browser will make a fresh request to `GET /path` even if `GET /path` was cached before.
-Unpoly cannot render content before that
+- For technical reason Unpoly cannot detect redirects to the same URL, but using a different method.
+For example, when a request to `POST /users` redirects to `GET /users`.
+You can address this by including an `X-Up-Method` header in your responses.

 @page caching